From Apr 29, 2019 to Sep 10 2019

-Please note that study at L7 will require a higher degree of independent thinking and you will be expected to present an argument (justify), and make judgements about qualitative aspects (appraise) and create your own ideas.
+Please note that study at L7 will require a higher degree of independent thinking and you will be expected to present an argument (justify), and make judgements about qualitative aspects (critically appraise) and create your own ideas.

 At this level the organisational and strategic context plays a much greater role.
 The focus is on organisational change rather than developing individuals and you will need to be in a position to make things happen (not just comment on how things currently are) and make recommendations that can be progressed within the organisation.

-Exemptions from the first two days, and a reduced price of £1050, may be possible for candidates who have recently achieved the Level 5 Certificate.
+Exemptions from the first two days may be possible for candidates who have recently achieved the Level 5 Certificate.
+An agreed exemption would secure a reduction of £499 plus VAT on the price.
 Contact the L&D team to discuss this.